HENRY (HARRY) VOCE 1885–1914

 Killed in action, September 10th 1914, at the Battle of the Marne.
 Age 29

-Remembered on La Ferte-Sous-Jouarre Memorial, Radcliffe on Trent War Memorial, Notts County Asylum (Saxondale) Memorial and Broad Street Wesleyan Chapel War Memorial, Nottingham (see note at end of article).
+Commemorated on La Ferte-Sous-Jouarre Memorial, Radcliffe on Trent War Memorial, Notts County Asylum (Saxondale) Memorial and Broad Street Wesleyan Chapel War Memorial, Nottingham (see other information).

-He was living with his widowed mother Mary 44, in St Ann’s at 14 Abbotsford Street, with five siblings: Agnes 20, Maria 18, Kate 14, Rebecca 12, Ethel 8, his mother’s brother in law Robert 34, and two cousins – James Farrell, age 10 and William Farrell, age 6.
+Age sixteen living with his widowed mother Mary, forty-four, in St Ann’s at 14 Abbotsford Street, with five siblings: Agnes, Maria, Kate, Rebecca, Ethel, eight, his mother’s brother in law Robert, thirty-four, and two cousins: James Farrell, ten and William Farrell, six.